 Nest has teamed up with Moni to allow their customers to purchase professional monitoring while still using their Nest equipment.
+Not every Nest Secure review is going to be unbiased, but at least the numbers themselves add up.
 Customers have three cost options; $34.99 for month-to-month monitoring, $29.99/month for a 1 year agreement, or $24.99/month for a 3 year agreement.
 The 3 year agreement is the best value as it saves customers up to $360 when compared to the month-to-month cost.
 You are also required to purchase the Nest Secure Starter Package for $499.
 Over three years this security system would cost a total of $1,398.64.

 Protect America offers customers an outstanding 3 year rate of $19.99 a month for the Copper Package.
 This offer beats the Omni deal by $180 over the 3 year contract lifespan.
 A major difference however is that the Protect America deal is for a landline system that would not support a security camera.
 If you wanted to add a camera you would need to upgrade your package to broadband or cellular for $41.99 a month.
 Although this cost more than the Nest/Moni package, it allows you to use cellular security which is usually the most secure rather than just broadband.

 Cost Winner: Protect America